MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 ## Analysts with Workplace Analytics tenants

-For analysts of tenants with the Workplace Analytics SKU, they won't see any query usage or consumption units in Query designer.
+Analysts of tenants with the Workplace Analytics SKU won't see any query usage or consumption units in Query designer.

 ![No billing info shown in Query designer](../images/wpa/tutorials/pupm-no-credits-2.png)